 ….
 (Jonathon Livingston Seagull)

-Best of all, there’s a cute little sand crab about 10 feet away from me.
-His eyes are like two little black dots, perched on top of two long stems.
-He’s very shy, and I know that he wishes that I would just go away!
-He keeps peeping up out at me from his little hole, and cautiously scooting out around about a foot or so..
+Best of all, there’s a cute little sand crab about 10 feet away.
+His eyes are like two little round saucers, perched on top of two long stems.
+He’s cute, and very shy, and I know that he wishes I would go away!
+I see him peeping up out at me from his little hole, and cautiously scooting out,- around about a foot or so..
 Then if I move even just one little finger, he just zzzzips back into his hole!
-I’ve named him “mr. skittles!” 🙂 🙂 🙂
+I’ve affectionately named him “mr. skittles!”

-As a child, for years I spent my summers here, vacationing on the outer banks with my family.
-Names like ‘Manteo’ and ‘Wanchese’ were like household words to me.
+As a child I spent many a summer here on the outer banks, vacationing with my family.
+Names like ‘Manteo’ and ‘Wanchese’ were familiar household words to me.
 I grew up collecting shells at Nags Head.
-Scampering around the lighthouse at Hatteras.
+Scampering around the Hatteras lighthouse.
 Skipping stones on the Roanoke sound.
 Exploring the wonders of the tidepools.
 Everywhere falling in love with nature..

 Now as an adult I am reading that the oceans are threatened by acid rain, the sea levels are rising because of global warming and melting icecaps, and the coral reefs of the world are slowly dying away.
 Experts are predicting that by the year 2050 there will be more plastic in the ocean than fish!